Diving in Phuket

 For families, experienced divers and backpackers, Phuket has long been the Number One destination in Thailand and the island provides a great base for doing PADI courses, diving the local sites via daytrips or setting out on a liveaboard adventure to the Similans or beyond into Myanmar - Burma.

-For many, Racha Noi represents the best of the local Phuket dive sites.
+For many, Racha Noi represents the best of Phuket's local dive sites.
 Here you can get a taste of the Similans with large submerged granite boulders providing an impressive and ever-changing topography as you progress through your dive.
 Racha Noi is great, not only for the health of its hard coral formations, but also for the list of entertaining fish including highlights such as manta rays, jacks and tuna; and if you are very lucky maybe even a passing whale!

 Shark Point is an excellent site, but a little misleadingly named for although you are likely to encounter several leopard sharks here and maybe the occasional bamboo shark, it is for its spectacular pristine coral that Shark Point is best loved.
 Pufferfish, boxfish and angelfish all abound here and there are normally schools of tiny glassfish being terrorised by the marauding jacks.
 Shark Point is a beautiful, healthy dive site providing an abundance of entertainment for you.

 Lying in around 32 metres the Kingcruiser passenger ferry, which sank in 1997 without loss of life, has been an unexpected bonus for the local Phuket diving industry.
-Providing a large shelter for literally thousands of fish, the wreck is now enjoyed by divers keen to see the abundant life that calls the wreck home.
+Providing a large shelter for literally thousands of fish, the wreck is now enjoyed by scuba divers keen to see the abundant life that calls the wreck home.
 The depth, currents and fragile state of the wreck make it inappropriate for absolute beginners but anyone with more than a few logged dives can really enjoy all the resident trevally, mackerel, barracuda and much more.

 Phuket offers something for everyone, from deluxe secluded beach resorts to cheap and cheerful accommodation further away from the beach, from quiet classy restaurants to the exciting nightlife of Bangla Road at Patong Beach.